How to re-create this recipe:

 - Make your dressing by combining the soy sauce, rice wine vinegar, lemon juice, fish sauce, sriracha, ginger and garlic into a small bowl.
-Whisk in about 3/4th of a cup of vegetable oil.
+Whisk in your sesame oil.

 - Combine the dressing with your salad and mix all ingredients well until the dressing coats the entire salad.
-Garnish with Furikake seasoning and enjoy!
+Garnish with Furikake seasoning, adjust seasoning to your liking and enjoy!

 Nourishment for your body: I stumbled upon this product while at Whole Foods recently.
 I thought this was a cool product because the noodles are so incredibly crunchy, versatile, and healthy for you.
 They are made by combining water, brown seaweed and alginate (a substance derived from brown seaweed to improve the texture of many foods).
 Kelp noodles are high in iodine, calcium, and contain almost no carbohydrates.
 It does not contain cholesterol or sugar and is great for people with a gluten sensitivity, as It is not made with it.